How To Begin Companion Planting: Simple Ways to Grow More Food

 Most of the vegetables we plant in our gardens require some kind of pollination.
 There are exceptions, such as most root crops and members of the brassica family (broccoli, cauliflower, cabbage, etc.).
 Tomatoes can get by without pollination if they’re exposed to wind or anything that can shake the plant.
 Corn is entirely wind pollinated.
 But everything else requires pollination by a pollinator.

 The most famous pollinator is the bee.
-We’ve all heard the phrase “Save the Bees” and for good reason, they are the most efficient pollinators.
-However, they are not the only ones that can pollinate your plants.
 Some species of wasps, beetles, flies, hummingbirds, and even bats can also pollinate plants.

 Companion planting is an excellent way of attracting these pollinators to your garden.
 Planting flowering plants in close proximity to each other gives pollinators a reason to visit that area.
 If the plants cover a wider area, the pollinator may choose to skip them and visit a place with easier access to food instead.